CambridgeEngineering/PartIA-Computing-Michaelmas/README.md

 # Acknowledgements

-Valuable feedback during the development of the notebooks was provides by Quang T. Ha, Hugo Hadfield, Tim Love, Chris Richardson, and Joanna Stadnik.
+Valuable feedback during the development of the notebooks was provided by Quang T. Ha, Hugo Hadfield, Tim Love, Chris Richardson and Joanna Stadnik.